-Q: When I called, someone answered the phone call that sounded like an Indian person.
+When I called, someone that sounded like an Indian person answered the phone.
 Is this an Indian company?
 Is your call center based in India?

-A: No. We are a U.S. based company, based in Plano, Texas.
-And all the companies we sell insurance from are based in the U.S. too or have the U.S. administration.
+No. We are a U.S. based company, located in Plano, Texas.
+Furthermore, all of the companies we sell insurance from are based in the U.S. or have U.S. administration.

-A significant portion of our business is to offer insurance to people of Indian origin who are visiting the U.S., we get many calls from such people.
-Therefore, we have several people in our office that are U.S. citizens of Indian origin that can understand your needs very well.
-But all the calls are answered from Plano, Texas, USA (In Dallas metroplex area).
-Every single person that answers phone calls in our office is knowledgeable and an experienced licensed insurance agent in the USA, ensuring excellent customer service.
-We do NOT have any call center in India.
+A significant portion of our business is to offer insurance to people of Indian origin who are visiting the U.S.; we have several people in our office that are U.S. citizens of Indian origin that can understand your needs very well.
+All calls are answered from Plano, Texas, USA (In Dallas metroplex area) and every phone call is answered by a knowledgeable and experienced licensed insurance agent in the USA, ensuring excellent customer service.
+We do NOT have any call centers in India.

-Q: I visited IMG's web site and I don't see Visitors Care plan that are offered on your web site.
+I visited a web site and I don't see the same plan that is offered on your web site.
 Are those products really offered by that company?
 Have they stopped offering those products?
 Is it legitimate?

-A: Those are limited release products and not all insurance agents can sell them and IMG does not offer them directly.
-They are designed keeping a very specific client market in mind (mostly Indians traveling to USA), and therefore a small handful of insurance agents are able to offer these plans, and as we are the leading insurance brokers in United States for international medical insurance, we are able to offer these insurance plans to you.
+Some products are released with limits and not all insurance agents can sell them.
+They were designed with a very specific client market in mind (mostly Indians traveling to USA), therefore a small handful of insurance agents are able to offer these plans.
+Since we are the leading insurance broker in the United States for international medical insurance, we are able to offer these insurance plans to you.

-If you still have doubts or concerns, please call us at (866) INSUBUY.
+If you still have questions or concerns, please call us at +1 (866) INSUBUY.

-Q: You have so many plans for visitor medical insurance.
-How do I decide which one to purchase?
+You have many visitor medical insurance plans, how do I decide which one to purchase?

-Phone: We can also take your application over the phone.
+Phone: We can take your application over the phone.

 Fax: You can fax us the application and if paying by check or money order, please fax us the check/money order.
 We will process your application as soon as we receive your fax and will send you confirmation of coverage by fax or email.
 You still need to send us the physical check or money order.
 However, the fulfillment kit will be mailed only after the check/money order is cashed.